Allen-Tildesley/examples/python_examples/GUIDE.md

 those whose names correspond to keys supplied in the input file are given the input values, while the others are given values taken from another `defaults` dictionary.

+## Initial Configuration
+Simulation runs for bulk liquids require a starting configuration which can usually be prepared using the `initialize.py` program.
+The default parameters produce an FCC configuration of 256 atoms at reduced density &rho;=0.75, writing out just the positions (for an MC program) to a file `cnf.inp`.
+If the parameter `"velocities":true` is supplied, then positions and velocities are written to the file, corresponding to a reduced temperature _T_ = 1.0.
+These values of &rho; and _T_ (see below) lie in the liquid region of the Lennard-Jones phase diagram.
+Non-default values may, of course, be supplied for this or other models.
+The `cnf.inp` file may then be copied to the directory in which the run is carried out.
+Typically, runs produce a final configuration `cnf.out` (which may be renamed to `cnf.inp` as a starting point for further runs) and intermediate configurations `cnf.001`, `cnf.002` etc during the run.

+Some of the programs simulate a single chain of atoms, without periodic boundary conditions.
+Initial configurations for these may be prepared using the `initialize_chain.py` program.

 ## Lennard-Jones simulation programs
 State points for the Lennard-Jones potential, in its cut (but not shifted) form, denoted (c),